YoussefEmad02/Handwritten-Digit-Predictor/README.md

 # Handwritten Digit Recognition

-A Python application that predicts handwritten digits (0-9) drawn on a canvas using a deep learning model trained on the MNIST dataset.
+A Python application that recognizes handwritten digits (0-9) drawn on a canvas using a deep learning model trained on the MNIST dataset.

 ## Features

 - **High Accuracy**: ≥99% test accuracy on MNIST dataset
-- **Interactive GUI**: Draw digits with mouse and get instant predictions
+- **Interactive GUI**: Draw digits with mouse and get instant recognition
 - **Modular Design**: Clean, organized code structure with separate modules
-- **Real-time Inference**: Fast prediction (<50ms on CPU)
+- **Real-time Inference**: Fast recognition (<50ms on CPU)
 - **Robust Preprocessing**: Handles various stroke styles and positions

 ## Quick Start